 Pocket is an online bookmarking tool which lets users organize articles, web pages, videos, and links.
 It is a decent bookmarking app but it has its limitations like a high subscription fee and no search by tags support in the free version.
-We took a look at few of the alternatives to Pocket that the market has to offer.
+We took a look at a few of the alternatives to Pocket that the market has to offer.
 Let’s begin.

 Alternatives to Pocket App

-1. Article Reader Offline:
+1. Article Reader Offline

 The simplest app for bookmarking is the Pocket Reader Offline.